Nissan Juke: Japan

-United States
+United States and Canada

-Three trim levels were initially available with the 1.6-litre turbocharged MR16DDT petrol engine: S, SV and SL.
+Three trim levels were initially available in the US with the 1.6-litre turbocharged MR16DDT petrol engine: S, SV and SL.
 The base engine is rated at 188 hp (140 kW) at 5,600 rpm and 177 lb⋅ft (240 N⋅m) of torque at 2,000 rpm.
 The base S model was available only with a CVT and lacks the I-CON display.
 The SV model adds I-CON, optional 6-speed manual transmission and moonroof.
 The SL model adds leather seats, USB connectivity and a rear-view camera.
 All-wheel drive with torque vectoring was optional on all trims but cannot be paired with a manual transmission.

-After the 2017 model year, the Juke was discontinued in the United States.
+With sales continually dipping after 2014, the Juke was discontinued in the United States and in Canada after the 2017 model.

-Canada

-The S trim was available with either manual transmission or CVT.
-In the SV trim the I-CON system was not standard and was available as an option.
-In the SL trim the I-CON system was standard and a navigation system was available.
-The Juke was discontinued in Canada after the 2017 model year.

 Europe

+The car was launched in the UK, where it was manufactured, on 24 September 2010.

 Five trim levels are indicated for the 1.6-litre HR16DE petrol, 1.5-litre K9K diesel and 1.6-litre MR16DDT petrol engines: Visia, Acenta (also available with Sport and Premium packs), Tekna, Nismo and Nismo RS.
 In 2012, Nissan replaced the limited edition Juke Kuru with the Juke Shiro model.
 The Shiro was a limited edition Juke with white accents throughout the interior including white stitching on the leather seats, gear shifter and steering wheel as well as several other aesthetic options.

-The car was launched in the UK on 24 September 2010.

-New Zealand

-Two trim levels: ST and Ti, are available.
-Both are front-wheel drive and are powered by the HR16DE engine only available with a CVT.
-Some features on the higher-spec Ti include 17-inch alloy wheels, Dynamic Control System (DCS) drive modes, intelligent key with push start button and dual front, side and curtain airbags.